laymonage/gsoc/content/posts/containment.md

 It's been quite a long time since my last post.
 Truth is, I've been busy implementing the remaining lookups on all database backends and polishing the `JSONField`.
-Now, the field is pretty much completed and I will try to explain the implementation here.
+Now, the field is pretty much complete and I will try to explain the implementation here.
 I'll probably split the explanation into multiple posts if it becomes too long.
 In this post, I'll explain the containment lookups, i.e. `contains` and `contained_by`.